HTTP-RPC/Sierra/README.md

 The returned `Cell` instance can be used to further customize the layout or configuration of the provided component:

-* `constrainBy()` - applies a layout constraint to the cell's component
 * `weightXBy()` - applies a horizontal weight to a grid bag panel cell
 * `weightYBy()` - applies a vertical weight to a grid bag panel cell
 * `anchorTo()` - applies an anchor to a grid bag panel cell
 * `fill()` - applies a fill to a grid bag panel cell
 * `with()` - accepts a callback that can be used to set properties or invoke methods on the cell's component

-The following convenience methods also return a `Cell` instance and can be used to declare the contents of a border panel:
+The following methods also return a `Cell` instance and can be used to declare the contents of a border panel:

 * `center()`
 * `pageStart()`